 I wanted a recipe that was fiber rich, flavor forward, plant based and flexible. ✅

 I used a fiber-rich rice, lentil, quinoa blend for the grains.
 What’s so good about a bowl is that you can use foods you have on hand.
 If you already have some cooked grains, use those.
 Spelt, brown rice, or farro would work.
 Pinto beans or kidney beans can be used instead of black beans I used.
-Chop an avocado or spoon over some guacamole.
-I love some spice and big squeeze of lime juice.
+In one big pot, cook your veggies.
+I used onion, jalapeno, garlic, sweet potato, black beans, corn, and grape tomatoes.
+Before you serve it, chop an avocado or spoon over some guacamole.
+I gave it a big squeeze of lime juice.